 Earthworms also known as nightcrawlers are attracted to the damp straw that shelters them during hot weather.
 Their casting help bales to decompose and improve the soil bed as the bales compost.

 You can find out more of the details here.
 This is one of the better posts on the topic because they recommend use of bone meal, fish meal, or compost for a more organic approach.
-Others recommend urea (horse or cow urine often contaminated with antibiotics and hormones) or other harsh chemical to condition your bales, but I would not use it.
-The post discusses:
+(Others recommend urea (horse or cow urine often contaminated with antibiotics and hormones) or other harsh chemical to condition your bales, but do not use it).

 - Straw Bale Selection